Silver standard: Germany

-After its victory in the Franco-Prussian War (1870–71), Germany extracted a huge indemnity from France of £200,000,000 in gold, and used it to join Britain on a gold standard.
+After its victory in the Franco-Prussian War (1870–71), Germany extracted a huge indemnity from France of £200,000,000 in gold and used it to join Britain on a gold standard.
 Germany's abandonment of the silver standard put further pressure on other countries to move to the gold standard.

 United States

 The United States adopted a silver standard based on the Spanish milled dollar in 1785.
 This was codified in the 1792 Mint and Coinage Act, and by the federal government's use of the Bank of the United States to hold its reserves, as well as establishing a fixed ratio of gold to the US dollar.
 This was, in effect, a derivative silver standard, since the bank was not required to keep silver to back all of its currency.
 This began a long series of attempts for America to create a bimetallic standard for the US dollar, which would continue until the 1920s.
 Gold and silver coins were legal tender, including the Spanish real.
-Because of the huge debt taken on by the US federal government to finance the Revolutionary War, silver coins struck by the government left circulation, and in 1806 President Jefferson suspended the minting of silver coins.
+Due to the huge debt taken on by the US federal government to finance the Revolutionary War, silver coins struck by the government left circulation, and in 1806, President Jefferson suspended the minting of silver coins.

 The US Treasury was put on a strict hard money standard, doing business only in gold or silver coin as part of the Independent Treasury Act of 1846, which legally separated the accounts of the federal government from the banking system.
-However the fixed rate of gold to silver overvalued silver in relation to the demand for gold to trade or borrow from England.
+However, the fixed rate of gold to silver overvalued silver in relation to the demand for gold to trade or borrow from England.
 Following Gresham's law, silver poured into the US, which traded with other silver nations, and gold moved out.
-In 1853 the US reduced the silver weight of coins, to keep them in circulation, and in 1857 removed legal tender status from foreign coinage.
+In 1853, the US reduced the silver weight of coins to keep them in circulation, and 1857 removed legal tender status from foreign coinage.

 In 1857, the final crisis of the free banking era of international finance began, as American banks suspended payment in silver, rippling through the very young international financial system of central banks.
-In 1861 the US government suspended payment in gold and silver, effectively ending the attempts to form a silver standard basis for the dollar.
+In 1861, the US government suspended payment in gold and silver, effectively ending the attempts to form a silver standard basis for the dollar.
 Through the 1860–1871 period, various attempts to resurrect bi-metallic standards were made, including one based on the gold and silver franc; however, with the rapid influx of silver from new deposits, the expectation of scarcity of silver ended.